 Well, unfortunately wrong.

-The property market in Berlin is very competitive, and rents are still lower here than in the rest of the country or any other European capital.
+The property market in Berlin is very competitive and rents have skyrocketed in the last couple of years.

-These beautiful homes, mostly previously destroyed during the war, offer high ceilings, spacious rooms, beautiful floors, and a lot of character.
+Especially the so called Alt-Bauwohnungen offer high ceilings, spacious rooms, beautiful floors, and a lot of character.

 If you’re into a more standardized place to live, there are also many new building projects, where you can find a modern living space waiting for its first inhabitants.

 Checking for flats and houses online is the easiest and fastest way to find a place in Berlin.